Applications tab

 Tracking the application status

-Each application row shows job title, current status, the recruiter who owns it, and the last activity date.
+Each application row shows the Job, Job Status, Applied on date, Status, and an Action link.
 Click the row to jump directly to the job’s kanban with that candidate highlighted.
+You can toggle the Filter out archive applications switch at the top of the tab to hide or show archived applications.
 Status changes happen on the kanban (see Move applicant in workflow), not from here.

 Tips